alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

     **Record of Employment (ROE)** issuance
     Failure to issue a ROE within the established deadlines may result in a visit from an investigative officer from Service Canada.

-    The Canada Revenue Agency’s Pensionable and Insurable Earnings Review (PIER) is an annual compliance review system.
+    The Canada Revenue Agency's Pensionable and Insurable Earnings Review (PIER) is an annual compliance review system.
 This system utilizes the data provided on the T4 information slips issued at year-end to validate the amounts of CPP contributions and EI premiums deducted by employers, and identifies any remittance deficiencies.

 Self-Assessment